chuyskywalker/vagrant-percona-xtradb-cluster/readme.md

 Quickly get a [Percona XtraDB Cluster](http://www.percona.com/software/percona-xtradb-cluster) cluster up and running with [Vagrant](http://www.vagrantup.com/) & some shell magic.
 The base OS is Centos 6.4 x86_64.

+You'll also get an HAProxy node which will round-robin connect you to any of the three nodes.

 ## Get'er'done

  1. Install [Vagrant](http://www.vagrantup.com/)
  2. Clone this repo
  3. `vagrant up`

+## After Startup

+The HAProxy node will come up first and you can watch http://127.0.0.1:8080/haproxy/stats -- it'll be a bit boring right up to the point where m1 comes online and you see it go green in the status board.

+Once m2 is up, you can start using your favorite mysql client to connect to 127.0.0.1:3306 with the userpass of `cu` and `cu` to the `clusterup` database.
+Note how you don't have to wait for m3 to come up, neat :D

 ## Notes/TODOs

- [x] Add HAProxy
- [ ] Add some load testing harnesses for fun times
+ - Add some load testing harnesses for fun times
- [ ] CHAOS MONKIES!
+ - CHAOS MONKIES!
- [ ] Totes' not safe for a real production deployment (Vagrant boxes come with a publicly known SSH keypair.)
+ - Totes' not safe for a real production deployment (Vagrant boxes come with a publicly known SSH keypair.)

 ## References